okyada/edx-platform/docs/en_us/course_authors/source/releasing_course/beta_testing.rst

 To use this feature:

-* You need the email address of each beta tester.
+* You need the email address or username of each beta tester.

 * Each beta tester must register and activate a user account for that email address.